DallasMorningNews/Jobs/computational_journalist.md

 - Have at least one year of experience turning careful, data-driven analyses into compelling graphics and dataviz using a web-native visualization library like D3.js.
 - Be proficient with front-end technologies, HTML, CSS and JavaScript.
 Experience with a front-end JavaScript framework like Backbone or Angular is a plus.
 - Have experience cleaning complex datasets for analysis and visualization, hopefully within a web-standard database like PostgreSQL.
-- Sound understanding of basic statistical principles.
+- Have sound understanding of basic statistical principles.
 Competence with statistical software like R and dataviz packages like ggplot2 earns bonus points.
-- Experience producing clean code and collaborating on development projects.
+- Have experience producing clean code and collaborating on development projects.
 Made open-source software before?
 Awesome.
 Tell us about it.
-- Bachelor’s degree or equivalent work experience.
+- Have Bachelor’s degree or equivalent work experience.

 **To apply**, send a resume, links to significant work and your Github handle to dmnjobs@dallasnews.com.